Switching from HTTP to HTTPS - checklist

-Migrating from HTTP to HTTPS - website preparation
+HTTP to HTTPS Transition - Website Preparation

-|1||Setting up an SSL certificate :0.75pt solid #e9ecef;padding:5pt;vertical-align:top;">Purchase, configure and test a TLS certificate using SHA-2 for SSL.||On the server (you should ask your web host if they will do this for you)|
+|1||SSL Certificate Setup||Purchase, configure and test a TLS certificate using SHA-2 for SSL.||On the server (it's worth asking your web host if they will do it for you)|

-|2||Google Search Console Domain Registration||Register HTTP and HTTPS domains in Google Search Console, including versions with and without "www".
+|2||Register your domain in Google Search Console||Register HTTP domains in Google Search Console and HTTPS, including versions with and without "www".
 If you have subdomains, duplicate them and set them to HTTPS version.||Google Search Console|

-|3||Position control||Start tracking your site's search engine positions for both domain versions (HTTP and HTTPS).||Position Tracking Tool|
+|3||Position Control||Start tracking your site's position in search engines for both versions of the domain (HTTP and HTTPS).||Position tracking tool|

-|4||Highest page ranks and profitable keywords||Identify your top subsites that rank highly and don't forget valuable keywords words.
-Focus on checking them and checking often.||Google Search Google Analytics|
+|4||Highest page ranks and profitable keywords||Identify your top subsites that rank high and don't forget about valuable keywords.
+Focus on checking them and checking frequently.||Google Search Google Analytics|

-|5||Check how many subpages of your site are indexed in search engines.
+|5||Current site indexing||Check how many subpages of your site are indexed in search engines.
 Write down the current structure of your site.||Crawling tool like Screaming Frog|

-|6||Install new HTTPS version, update internal links||Set a new version of the site to make changes, test and update sites.
+|6||Install new version of HTTPS, update internal links||Install new version of site to make changes, test and update sites.
 Remember that now every external and internal link must start with HTTPS.
-This applies to all images, scripts, CSS files, PDFs, etc.||Sitecode|
+This applies to all images, scripts, CSS files, PDF files, etc.||Site Code|

-|7||HTTPS canonical URL||Update canonical addresses , including absolute URLs, using HTTPS in the site code.||Site Code|
+|7||HTTPS canonical URL||Update canonical URLs, including absolute URLs, using HTTPS in the site code.||Site Code|

-|8||Checking for different address versions||Check that site redirects (www, without www, slash and without slash) are also reflected in the HTTPS version of the site, as they were in the old HTTP.||Site Code|
+|8||Check Different Address Versions||Check that site redirects (www, without www, slash and without slash) are also reflected in the HTTPS version of the site, as and in old HTTP.||Site Code|

 |9||Preparing redirects||Prepare all redirects and test 301 rules from HTTP address to HTTPS address.||Server|

-|10||Generate new XML map||Generate a new XML sitemap with URLs containing HTTPS that you will submit to Google Search Console after your site has migrated.||Generator map XML|
+|10||Generate a new XML sitemap||Generate a new XML sitemap with URLs containing HTTPS that you submit to Google Search Console after your site is up rescheduled.||Generator map XML|

-|11||Prepare robots.txt<||Prepare a robots.txt file that will be loaded into the HTTPS version after the site goes live .
+|11||Prepare the robots.txt||Prepare the robots.txt file that will be uploaded to the HTTPS version after the site is live .
 Duplicate all directives, remembering to change to HTTPS if necessary.||robots.txt|

-|12||Preparing changes to online campaigns||Change the URL in all active campaigns from HTTP to HTTPS.||Campaign Platforms|
+|12||Preparing changes to online campaigns||Change URL in all active campaigns from HTTP to HTTPS.||Campaign Platforms|

-|13||Disavow Configuration||Check it served whether you ever requests to disconnect.
+|13||Disavow Configuration||Check if you have ever filed a pull request.
 You must correct and resubmit them, taking into account the new HTTPS addresses in your Google Search Console profile.||Google Search Console|

-|15||URL Parameter Configuration<||If URL parameters are supported by Google Search Console, duplicate everything and reconfigure in the HTTPS version of the site profile.||Google Search Console|
+|15||URL parameters configuration||If URL parameters are supported by Google Search Console, duplicate everything and reconfigure in the HTTPS version of the site profile.||Google Search Console|

 Prepare your CDN configuration

-|If you're using a CDN system, make sure your service provider can properly support HTTPS and your domain's SSL certificate version after you complete the transition from HTTP to HTTP.|| |
+|that your service provider will be able to properly support HTTPS and the SSL version - your domain certificate after you complete the transition from HTTP to HTTP.|| |

 CDN Service Provider